heapsofjoy/my-mpv-scripts/README.md

 # My MPV Scripts

 just some scripts I made for my mpv config

+mostly only made these so theyre cross compatible with windows and linux
 ---

 ## Installation